apache/kyuubi/docs/client/jdbc/kyuubi_jdbc.rst

 .. versionadded:: 1.6.0

-Kyuubi JDBC driver implements the Kerberos authentication based on JAAS framework instead of `Hadoop UserGroupInformation`_, which means it does not forcibly rely on Hadoop dependencies to connect a Kerberized Kyuubi Server.
+Kyuubi JDBC driver implements the Kerberos authentication based on JAAS framework instead of `Hadoop UserGroupInformation`_, which means it does not forcibly rely on Hadoop dependencies to connect a kerberized Kyuubi Server.

-Kyuubi JDBC driver supports different approaches to connect a Kerberized Kyuubi Server.
+Kyuubi JDBC driver supports different approaches to connect a kerberized Kyuubi Server.
 First of all, please follow the `krb5.conf instruction`_ to setup ``krb5.conf`` properly.

 Authentication by principal and keytab